top of page

 How long does an IFGA certification last?

-IFGA offers three RPL certification levels based on your graded performance: IFGA Guide (60-75%), IFGA Advanced Guide (76-85%), and IFGA Ambassador (86+).
+IFGA offers three vehicle-based guiding certification levels based on your graded performance: IFGA Guide (60-75%), IFGA Advanced Guide (76-85%), and IFGA Ambassador (86+).
 Each level is awarded based on the cumulative scores from assessments in areas such as guided experience, technique, and knowledge.

 What are the different levels of IFGA certification?

-Assessments evaluate guides across three key areas: guided experience, technique, and knowledge.
-Each guide is graded on these areas, and their certification status is based on the overall score.
-Specialisation-specific assessments are also required, with the score for each specialisation appearing on the issued certificate.
+IFGA assessments evaluate guides across three key areas: guided experience, technique, and knowledge.
+Each guide is graded on these areas, and their certification status is based on the overall score for vehicle-based guiding.

 How are IFGA RPL assessments structured?